afewlines/dum-packer-v0/README.md

 - Option to disable dum_module system and/or closures
   - Former will probably just be based on if it's needed or not
 - Option to determine where built project file goes (it doesn't feel necessary; this packer is dumb)
-- More options for minification, server, etc
+- More options for ~~minification, server,~~ other obfuscated elements

 Things that are less likely, but not unlikely: